Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Implementation Details

 We set the maximum sequence length for generated solutions to 512 tokens across all tasks and scenarios.
 The controller model is \texttt{Llama-3-8B-Instruct}, while the environment model is \texttt{gpt-4o-mini} for the primary tasks and \texttt{gpt-3.5-turbo} for specific ablation studies.
 For each user, we retrieve the minimum of $k$ and the total number of user profiles as historical profiles.
 The value of $k$ varies by dataset: all profiles for LaMP-1, 120 for LaMP-2N, 150 for LaMP-2M, 30 for LaMP-3, and 50 for LaMP-4.
 These retrieved profiles are utilized in generating intermediate solutions.
 Comprehensive prompt templates and additional details are provided in Appendix~\ref{app:prompt}.

 To prevent overfitting and reward hacking, we iterate through the entire training dataset only once.
 For each data point, we perform ten interactions, generating ten distinct intermediate solutions with a temperature setting of 1.0.
-If no positive samples are identified, we employ the more advanced \texttt{gpt-4o} to generate an additional five intermediate solutions, applying the same criteria to evaluate their positivity.
 Consequently, each data point results in at least ten intermediate generations.
 To further mitigate overfitting and reward hacking, we sample a maximum of two contrastive pairs per data point.
 The total number of contrastive pairs sampled during the interaction stage is as follows: 5410 for LaMP 1, 2850 for LaMP-2M, 2548 for LaMP-2N, 4320 for LaMP-3, and 12518 for LaMP-4, respectively.

 During optimization, we train for two epochs per task using the following hyperparameters: LoRA rank to 8, LoRA $\alpha$ to 16, LoRA dropout to 0.05, learning rate to 1e-5, float type to bf16, max length to 8192, and label smoothing to 0.1.
 We utilize all the contrastive pairs sampled from the interaction stage for optimization.
 For all the experiments, we set all the random seeds to 42 for reproducibility consideration.